-Other Collaboration Agreements
+Other Collaboration Arrangements

-On December 6, 2016, we entered into a Research Agreement (as amended, the "Takeda Agreement") with Takeda.
-Under the Takeda Agreement, we conducted a joint research program (the "Research Program") with Takeda to discover siRNA medicines for the treatment of NASH.
+On December 6, 2016, we entered into a research agreement with Millennium Pharmaceuticals, Inc., a wholly owned subsidiary of Takeda Pharmaceutical Company Limited ("Takeda").
+Under the agreement, we conducted a joint research program with Takeda to discover siRNA medicines for the treatment of NASH.
 The program involved development of siRNA compounds formulated in LUNAR lipid-mediated delivery technology for in vivo studies.
-Pursuant to the Takeda Agreement, Takeda had a non-exclusive, worldwide sublicensable license to our technology until December 20, 2018 (the "Research Term") for the purpose of conducting the Research Program.
-We also agreed not to engage in any research or development activities involving LUNAR and UNA oligomers for any NASH targets involved in the Research Program for two years after the Research Term.
+On March 8, 2019, we entered into a subsequent research agreement with Takeda, which was subsequently amended on June 3, 2019.
+Under this amended agreement, Takeda received a non-exclusive, worldwide, sublicensable license to certain of our technology, including mRNA compounds formulated for LUNAR lipid-mediated delivery technology, for the purpose of conducting a joint research program on additional targets in in-vitro and invivo models of liver diseases.